This topic describes how to plan recovery resources.

 Group use of shared resource without having intervening steps that use other resources

-NGT Recover must process all data sets of a partitioned table space together when a nonpartitioned index is being rebuilt or when multiple partitions are unloaded.
+BMC AMI Recover must process all data sets of a partitioned table space together when a nonpartitioned index is being rebuilt or when multiple partitions are unloaded.

 Combining copies for multiple objects with change accumulation for groups